allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Go to PEX Scheduling > Flying Hours module > Flying Hours tab.
 In the Flying Hours Account grid, right-click and select Add.
 In the Flying Hours Account dialog, select the MDS\(s\) for the account, enter the Allocated Hours, Start Date \(usually 1 October\), End Date \(usually 30 Sep\), Version = 1, and give the Account a name \(e.g., FY15 F-16 O&M\).
 Click Save.

     !!!
+Note
-Note Enter the actual start date of the flying account, even if you are already in the midst of execution.
+        Enter the actual start date of the flying account, even if you are already in the midst of execution.
 PEX will allow you later on to tell it what’s already happened, using the Override Data command.

 2. Notice the new account shows up in the grid.
 Click on it to select it.
 Notice in the bottom Attrition/ASD grid that the Total Hours have been spread out evenly across the months.
 Click on any of the Hours cells and a Total Allocated Hours dialog comes up.
-Change the monthly hours to match your contracted hours with Maintenance for each month, ensuring they stil add up to the Total.
+Change the monthly hours to match your contracted hours with Maintenance for each month, ensuring they still add up to the Total.
 When done, click Save.

 3. A dialog will read: “You should now go to the Weekly or Monthly view…” Ignore this dialog for the moment and click OK.
 Back in the Attrition/ASD grid, enter your expected Attrition and ASD for each month.